madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

   reads and writes, and global variable accesses.
 Moreover, this also means that any compiler analysis has to do the same, which complicates cross-module analysis.

+While OSL can be praised for having a specification at all, it is a rather low bar to clear, particularly when the specification itself is full of holes, contradicts itself, and leaves out essential bits of information.

 # The specification is very poorly written

+OSL has a specification, and unfortunately, it does not always help much clearing out the meaning of specific syntactic constructs.
+Part of it is due to OSL being a poorly-designed language, but part of it is due to the specification itself being poorly written:

 - The OSL specification is confusing and often contradicts itself.
 For instance: